Atlantic campaign of 1806: December 1805

 Willaumez's ships captured a number of stragglers from Redmill's convoy and managed to isolate Sirius, which only just escaped after narrowly avoiding an unequal encounter with four French ships of the line.
 With the convoy dispersed, Willaumez gathered his scattered forces and despatched the frigate Volontaire to the Spanish island of Tenerife with the prizes, before turning the remainder of his squadron southwards for his designated cruising grounds.
 To the north, Leissègues gradually approached Brisbane's convoy during the night but did not close with him until the morning of 16 December.
 In response, Brisbane formed his three warships into a line of battle, accompanied by three of the larger merchant ships.
 This force could not hope to resist Leissègues' main force, but would enable the 17 other vessels to escape by blocking the French squadron's frigates from chasing them.
 Ignoring the escaping convoy, Leissègues formed his own line of battle and continued to close with Brisbane, whose faster ships steadily pulled away from the French throughout the day.
 As darkness fell, Leissègues abandoned the pursuit and turned to the south and Brisbane immediately despatched Boadicea to Brest and Wasp to the blockade squadrons along the Atlantic Seaboard with urgent warnings of the French operations in the Eastern Atlantic.
 Brisbane himself remained in distant contact with Leissègues for another day before the French squadron sheered away.
-Brisbane continued southwards with the remainder of his convoy, seeking the British blockade squadron at Cadiz.
+Brisbane continued southwards with the remainder of his convoy, seeking the British blockade squadron at Cádiz.

 Duckworth's cruise

 On 20 November 1805, Allemand's squadron encountered a British convoy off the Savage Islands.
 Allemand's squadron was on its return journey to France when he encountered the convoy, consisting of six merchant ships sailing from Britain to Gorée under the escort of the brig under Commander Frederick Langford.
-Langford gave orders for his convoy to scatter as the French approached, Lark turning northwards in search of Rear-admiral Sir John Thomas Duckworth and the Cadiz squadron, reaching it on 26 November.
-Duckworth immediately sailed in pursuit of Allemand, leaving behind only two frigates to watch Cadiz in his absence.
+Langford gave orders for his convoy to scatter as the French approached, Lark turning northwards in search of Rear-admiral Sir John Thomas Duckworth and the Cádiz squadron, reaching it on 26 November.
+Duckworth immediately sailed in pursuit of Allemand, leaving behind only two frigates to watch Cádiz in his absence.